CpaterCodes/Bank-Test-Practice/README.md

 focus on the external behaviour exhibited by the design rather than worrying excessively about the internal states.

+In this same vein I have also tried to create as many classes with as few responsibilities as possible, making it a lot easier to mock dependencies and put each component under the microscope in testing.

 **To run:**

 - Fork and clone this repository